esnitkin914/Comparative_Genomics/day1_afternoon/README.md

 2) Create a SLURM script to run the shell script in VRE_dapto_resistance directory and submit to cluster.
 Read comments in variant_call.sbat for assistance.

+3) Make sure you bgzip and tabix index your vcf files for IGV visualization since it is not included in variant calling shell script.

-3) Load files into IGV and examine annotations of genes in or around variants in filtered vcf (*note snpEff annotation should be skipped because our reference is not in the database)
+4) Load files into IGV and examine annotations of genes in or around variants in filtered vcf (*note snpEff annotation should be skipped because our reference is not in the database)

 Exercise: Colistin resistance in Acinetobacter
 ----------------------------------------------